NICE process and methods

 -

-The public involvement programme team works with national and local voluntary and community sector organisations and members of the public to raise awareness of our guidance and standards, promote their use, and support implementation.
+The people and communities team works with national and local voluntary and community sector organisations and members of the public to raise awareness of our guidance and standards, promote their use, and support implementation.

 We also actively seek feedback from people who use our guidelines to improve guidelines and implementation resources.
 We welcome system intelligence and information about any of our guidelines or broader topic areas and use this to inform our monitoring and topic intelligence work.
 This enables us to prioritise our guideline updates and implementation support work.